ultimatesource/denovogear/denovogear-code/README.txt

         10. snpcode - code that indicates whether the configuration shown in field 6 is monomorphic (1) or contains variation (2)(internal filters, can be ignored).
         11. code - This field seems to be redundant to field 7, except the codes are (6) and (9).(internal filters, can be ignored).
         12. maxlike_dnm - likelihood of the most likely DENOVO genotype configuration.
         13. pp_dnm - posterior probability of the most likely DENOVO genotype configuration.
+Range = [0-1], a value closer to 1 indicates higher probability of observing a denovo event at this position.
+This is the field that is used to rank the calls.
         14. tgt_dnm(child/mom/dad)  - genotypes of the most likely mendelian-compatible configuration.
         15. lookup - Code that indicates if the most likely DNM is a transition (4) or transversion (5) (for development use only).
         16. flag - Flag that indicates whether the data for the site passed internal QC thresholds (for development use only).